Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 ### Insecure Password Handling

 Storing or transmitting passwords insecurely is a serious security risk.
 To mitigate this, we will use functions designed for password hashing (such as `bcrypt`) to automatically handle the salting and hashing of passwords.
-We will also ensure that passwords meet basic security requirements, e.g. by specifying min length, special character inclusions.
-This mitigates **rainbow table** attacks.

 ### Validating user input